Coronavirus & Office Update

-North West Glasgow Voluntary Sector Network was created as a response to the need for Voluntary Sector organisations to have a voice when decisions about funding, planning and service delivery are made.
+North West Glasgow Voluntary Sector Network SCIO was created as a response to the need for Voluntary Sector organisations to have a voice when decisions about funding, planning and service delivery are made.
 We make sure our members’ views, opinions and ideas are heard locally, city wide and where relevant nationally.

 The Network is a registered charity, managed by an Executive Committee, who are senior officers or board members of member organisations.
 Our membership is open to all voluntary organisations that deliver services in this area.